Hou Jing: Death

-Hou Jing's hopes of joining Xie Daren, however, were dashed when one of Wang Sengbian's subordinate generals, Hou Tian (侯瑱), intercepted him and defeated him again, causing his remaining guard troops to collapse.
+Hou Jing's hopes of joining Xie Daren, however, were dashed when one of Wang Sengbian's subordinate generals, Hou Tian, intercepted him and defeated him again, causing his remaining guard troops to collapse.
 Hou Jing took his remaining boats and fled on the Yangtze River, throwing his two sons into the water to drown.
 He ordered that the boats head to Mengshan (蒙山), an island off the modern Shandong coast—apparently intending to return to the north.
 His guard Yang Kun (羊鵾, son of Yang Kan and brother of one of Hou's concubines), however, had other ideas, and while Hou was asleep, he ordered that the boats turn around and head toward Jingkou (京口, in modern Zhenjiang, Jiangsu), by now again under Liang control.
 When Hou woke up, he tried to give contrary orders, but Yang killed him with a spear and delivered his body to Jingkou.
 His body was then stuffed with salt and delivered to Jiankang.
 Wang Sengbian cut off the head and delivered it to Xiao Yi and cut off the hands and delivered them to Northern Qi.
-He then displayed the body publicly, and the public, including Emperor Jianwen's daughter and Hou's one-time wife, the Princess Liyang, quickly cut off Hou's flesh and consumed it.
+He then displayed the body publicly, and the public, including Emperor Jianwen's daughter and Hou's one-time wife, Princess Liyang, quickly cut off Hou's flesh and consumed it.

 Physical Appearance

-In his biography in the History of the Southern Dynasties, Hou Jing was described as a man of short stature (shorter than 7 chi) with short legs and longer upper body, and that he had high cheekbones and a wide forehead, his face was reddish with little facial hair, and he had a jackal-like voice.
+In his biography in the History of the Southern Dynasties, Hou Jing was described as a man of short stature (shorter than 7 chi) with short legs and a longer upper body, and he had high cheekbones and a wide forehead, his face was reddish with little facial hair, and he had a jackal-like voice.